 Redang island is located on the east coast of Peninsular Malaysia.
 It’s one of the best islands in Malaysia famous for its crystal clear water and white sandy beaches, making it a popular spot for snorkeling and diving activities.
 There are plenty of flip-flop friendly trek routes, making it easy to explore the island and get to know the rare flora and fauna on the island.

 The preferred gateway to Redang island is Kuala Terengganu, which is a one hour flight away from Kuala Lumpur.
-Once you reached Kuala Terengganu, make your way to either Shahbandar jetty or Merang jetty depending on the ferry you’re taking.
+Once you reached Kuala Terengganu, make your way to either Shahbandar jetty or Merang jetty depending on the ferry you’re taking (full details here).
 There is a small marine park conservation fee to enter the island.
 The ferry ride should take approximately 45 minutes to 2 hours.

 Some resorts operate private ferries that brings you to the resort.
 So make sure you check with your resort on the package you’re getting to avoid confusion.
 There are plenty of resorts on the island, the one I recommend is Taaras Beach and Spa Resort.